 UCSD must comply with federal regulations regarding the employment of international faculty and researchers (non-U.S. citizens and non-permanent residents).
 Each international faculty member or researcher must either have immigration status that permits employment at UCSD or have been granted permission to work by the Department of Homeland Security.

-UCSD International Center handles most applications and information regarding visas and immigration matters.
+UCSD International Faculty and Scholar Office handles most applications and information regarding visas and immigration matters.
 However,

 J-1 or H-1B visa applications must be handled through the applicant's home department and the Academic Resource Center.